-Homebuyer education, credit repair and other types of pre-purchase counseling are not nearly as readily available in rural communities as urban.
+Homebuyer education, credit repair, and other types of pre-purchase counseling are not nearly as readily available in rural communities as urban.
 Expand the network of counseling and increase the capacity for the use of electronic training and communication.

-5. Policy Options for Addressing Challenges with Manufactured Housing
+Policy Options for Addressing Challenges in Manufactured Housing

-Rural areas of the state, especially Southside and Southwest, have significant numbers of manufactured housing within their housing stock.
-A significant amount of this housing was manufactured before the 1976 manufactured housing standards were adopted.
+Rural areas of the state, especially the Southside and Mountain regions, have significant numbers of manufactured housing within their housing stock.
+A significant amount of this housing was manufactured before the 1976 HUD manufactured housing standards were adopted, and even more predate building code updates in 1994 and 2000.
 Some of this housing is severely deteriorated.

-Financing options are limited for manufactured housing that is chattel (not real property).
-This housing is generally located in a mobile home park or on land that is not owned by the occupant.
+Financing options are limited for manufactured housing that is "chattel" (not real property).
+This housing is generally located in a "mobile home park" or on land that is not owned by the occupant.
 Frequently, this housing is not placed on a permanent foundation, but rather installed on piers with skirting around the perimeter.